XeroOl/fsc/README.md

 # fsc
 A custom """programming language""" that compiles to Lua.
-It is based on the programming language Fennel.
+The syntax is stolen from the programming language "scopes", and the semantics are stolen from the programming language "fennel".
+I basically just wrote the glue code to badly chain it together.
+I don't recommend using this programming language for anything unless you're willing to audit the generated source code yourself.
 Requires linux or mac, and needs fennel on the path.

 Install: